It is nearly Christmas, which means many will be switching to their festive playlists in the run-up to the big day.

 The Wombats are still going strong in 2023, but if you fancy re-visiting the raw 2007 version of the band, revelling in the success of debut album, “A Guide To Love, Loss, and Desperation”, then this is the Christmas track for you.
 The first of several “noughties indie” Christmas releases and evident of a young band having a bit of fun with their music early on.

 17) PHOEBE BRIDGERS – SO MUCH WINE

-The first of two 2022 entries in our list is Phoebe Bridgers, who puts her excellent unique spin on Christmas this year with “So Much Wine”.
+The first of two 2022 entries in our list is Phoebe Bridgers, who put her excellent unique spin on Christmas last year with “So Much Wine”.
 Christmas releases have become an annual tradition for the L.A. singer-songwriter, who has enjoyed a remarkable breakthrough over the last few years.
-All proceeds from the track will be going to Los Angeles LGBTQ Center, which specialises in substance abuse and people living with HIV, making the new release that little bit more special.
+All proceeds from the track went to Los Angeles LGBTQ Center, which specialises in substance abuse and people living with HIV, making the new release that little bit more special.